 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Group's exposure to the risk of changes in foreign exchange rates relates primarily to the Group's operating activities in the United States and outsourced supplier agreements denominated in currencies other than pound sterling.
-The Group minimizes foreign currency risk by maintaining cash and cash equivalents of each currency at levels sufficient to meet foreseeable expenditure.
+The Group's exposure to the risk of changes in foreign exchange rates relates primarily to the fluctuations in the value of foreign currency cash and cash equivalents held by the Group's main operating subsidiary in the U.K., the Group's operating activities in the United States, and outsourced supplier agreements denominated in currencies other than pound sterling.
+The Group minimizes foreign currency risk by maintaining cash and cash equivalents of each currency at levels sufficient to meet foreseeable expenditure to the extent practical.